-Beth Osborne, director of Transportation for America, will explain why she is against adding capacity to roads during her speech at the Virtual Smart Transport Conference.
+Beth Osborne, director of Transportation for America, explained why she is against adding capacity to roads during her speech at the Virtual Smart Transport Conference.

-Osborne (pictured), who will speak on day two (June 9) of the free-to-attend online conference, will draw on her previous experience working at the US department of transportation (DOT) to give a US perspective on transport policy.
+Osborne (pictured) drew on her previous experience working at the US department of transportation (DOT) to give a US perspective on transport policy.

-She will explain the safety and environmental implications the US has experienced as a result of its car-centric system.
+She explained the safety and environmental implications the US has experienced as a result of its car-centric system.

-The panellists will discuss the key themes of the conference: decarbonisation and the future of transport post-pandemic.
+The panellists discussed the key themes of the conference: decarbonisation and the future of transport post-pandemic.

-Among the high-profile plenary speakers at the conference are:
+Among the high-profile plenary speakers at the conference were: